Managing Kubernetes clusters

-Using the graphical Kubernetes Dashboard in Codefresh
+Use the graphical Kubernetes dashboard in Codefresh

-Codefresh includes a built-in Kubernetes Dashboard that allows you to see the state of your cluster(s) and even make changes if you have the appropriate access privileges.
+Codefresh includes a built-in Kubernetes Dashboard that allows you to see the state of your clusters, and even make changes if you have the appropriate access privileges.

 Accessing the Kubernetes Dashboard